-There can only be one “King of the Blues” and for the past six decades he has gone by the name of B.B.
+There can only be one “King of the Blues” and for over six decades he went by the name of B.B.
 King.
-This Mississippi native wears his crown modestly, each year playing hundreds of shows and entertaining millions of fans with his trademark guitar sound.
+This Mississippi native wore his crown with modesty, each year playing hundreds of shows and entertaining millions of fans with his trademark guitar sound.
 His most famous song, The Thrill Has Gone, has been featured in movies and on television; its title, saying so much with only a few words, has been part of the public consciousness pretty much since the song’s release.
 Rolling Stone magazine lists B. B. at #3 on their “100 Greatest Guitarists of All Time.”

 Over the years, B.B. has developed one of the world’s most identifiable guitar styles.
 He borrowed from Blind Lemon Jefferson, T-Bone Walker and others, integrating his precise and complex vocal-like string bends and his left hand vibrato, both of which have become indispensable components of rock guitarist’s vocabulary.
 His economy, his every-note-counts phrasing, has been a model for thousands of players, from Eric Clapton and George Harrison to Jeff Beck.
 B.B. has mixed traditional blues, jazz, swing, mainstream pop and jump into a unique sound.
 In B.B.’s words, “When I sing, I play in my mind; the minute I stop singing orally, I start to sing by playing Lucille.” – from “BBKing.com“

 Riley B. King was born on September 16, 1925 on a plantation in Itta Bena, Mississippi.
 At the age of twelve, B.B. bought his first guitar for fifteen dollars.
 When you take into account that this seemingly small sum was the equivalent of about $230 today, you can understand that he was definitely driven to play guitar in order to save up that kind of money at such a young age.